 Of course, our animals can't tell us what ails them so good observation by the guardian is required.
 The guardian who knows their animal well will know when it is feeling better because the look in the eye changes, they appear more at ease, this is the first step in healing, the so-called 'feeling of well being' even though symptoms may still be present the process has begun.
 Homeopathy can also limit the side effects of conventional drugs and clear the build-up of toxin residue from the body.
 It works well alongside conventional medicine too where hand in hand they help bring about a return to health with greatly reduced side effects from the conventional drugs.

 Law and the Treatment of Animals

-Please note that under UK law their is the requirement that a qualified vet must be consulted regarding treatment of animals other than for first aid.
+Please note that under UK law there is the requirement that a qualified vet must be consulted regarding the treatment of animals other than for first aid.
 There are a growing number of conventionally qualified vets who, having become dissatisfied with the restrictions and side effects of that form of medicine, have taken it upon themselves to study homeopathy and gain their vetFFHom certification or similar and are practicing in the UK and elsewhere.

 Homeopathic Practitioners and suppliers may supply remedies under your vet's guidance or agreement.
 Only a vet or veterinarian specialist may diagnose your animal's condition.
 However you, as the owner, may also purchase remedies to assist in the recovery of your animal's health without reference to your vet where the situation permits.